You can never be the same person 1 year in to marriage…2 years…3 years, and counting.

 As a wife, you realize that your body is no longer yours and you can’t be pulling the “oh my head, “oh my tummy”, “oh my back” moments to put your hubby off.

 You learn that there will be times you have to put all your “tiredness” aside and please your man!
-Pole but that’s how it is.
+Sorry but that’s how it is.

 I say am married to a different John because God has seasoned him more and faster than my tantrums, cries, or shouting would ever have.